AI DC header

 Are these issues exclusive to new data centre designs, or do they also affect existing data centres undergoing upgrades?

 Whether companies are designing their data centre from the ground up or looking to upgrade an existing one, investing in high-quality cabling allows data centre operators to future-proof for AI and whatever technology comes next.
 This allows operators to benefit from long-term cost savings, supports high data throughput, reduce downtime and enhances flexibility.
-Neglecting to invest in areas such as cabling can cause
+Neglecting to invest in areas such as cabling can cause headaches for operators, regardless of whether they’re constructing a brand-new data centre or enhancing an existing one.

 Data centre operators and managers must prioritise design and invest in highquality cabling and components from the start.
 Giving data centres the flexibility needed to adapt is vital because designers won’t know what the new hardware requirements will be in two or three years.
 This proactive strategy acts as a shield against frequent downtime, scalability limitations and unexpected costs down the road.